GrandForStu/4LR_MTPO/README.md

 Input datasets used in this repository remain under the original licenses specified by their respective authors and sources:

 - **BugsInPy** — see its repository for license details.
-- **GraphWalker models** (JSON files exported from GraphWalker Studio) — covered by the GraphWalker project license.

 ## Warranty